Nicholas C. Kawa

 Columbus, OH 43210

-I am an Assistant Professor in the Department of Anthropology and a core faculty member of OSU’s Initiative for Food and Agricultural Transformation (InFACT) as well as an affiliate faculty member in the Center for Latin American Studies and the Environmental Sciences Graduate Program.
-My research centers on human-environment interactions, with specific focus on human relationships to plants, soils, and bodily waste.
-I have studied the contemporary management of Amazonian Dark Earth (a fertile, anthropogenic soil associated with Pre-Columbian indigenous settlements) as well as the contemporary botanical diversity found in association with it.
+I am a core faculty member of OSU’s Initiative for Food and Agricultural Transformation (InFACT) as well as an affiliate faculty member in the Center for Latin American Studies and the Environmental Sciences Graduate Program.
+My research centers on human-environment interactions, with specific focus on human cultural relationships to plants, soils, and bodily waste.
+I have studied the contemporary management of Amazonian Dark Earth (a fertile, anthropogenic soil associated with Pre-Columbian indigenous settlements) as well as the botanical diversity found in association with it.
 I have also investigated the role that social networks play in the distribution of crop varieties found in rural Amazonian communities as well as hiring practices in American academic anthropology.
 My most recent project, funded by a post-PhD grant from the Wenner-Gren Foundation, examines the use of biosolids (i.e. treated sanitation waste) for agricultural production, urban gardening, and ecological restoration in the contemporary US.
-Though much of my work is disseminated through peer-reviewed research articles and books, I also embrace the role of public scholar by contributing to popular outlets including NPR, The Atlantic, The Conversation, and SAPIENS as well as informal publications, such as blogs and zines.
+Though much of my work is disseminated through peer-reviewed research articles and books, I also contribute regularly to popular outlets including NPR, The Atlantic, The Conversation, and SAPIENS as well as informal publications, such as blogs and zines.

 Selected Recent Publications